 Honestly, I'm disappointed.
 I would have thought the newspapers would have learned from having to compete with online news sources not to write rubbish.
 Or to burn it in the wood burning stoves many of them own.

 Anyway.
 I'm just posting the facts.

-1) Her Majesty's Government are phasing out household coal (this is not really news as it has been in the public domain and discussed for nearly two years).
+1) The Westminster-based Government are phasing out household coal (this is not really news as it has been in the public domain and discussed for nearly two years).